AeneasVerif/charon/README.md

 `make` to build the whole project (Rust and OCaml).
 Finally, you can run the tests with `make test`.

+Alternatively, you can use Nix and do `nix develop` (or use https://direnv.net/ and `direnv allow`) and all dependencies should be made available.

 ## Documentation

 If you run `make`, you will generate a documentation accessible from